propelorm/propelorm.github.com/documentation/04-relationships.markdown

   ->find();
 ```

-If you define a cross-table with a primary key based on more than two columns Propel will generate different method signatures
+If you define a cross-table with a primary key based on more than two columns,
-for all generated relation methods.
-It generates for each additional primary key column a new method parameter with its type
+Propel will generate different method signatures for all generated relation
+methods.
+It generates, for each additional primary key, column a new method
-and its name.
+parameter with its type and its name.

 Example: